🧡 Skip to main content🔍 Skip to search

 Send email

-Since there is no need to use exclude particular days, weekdays or months or limit the scheduling to particular time period, the default options are already set to what is needed for daily task execution.
-Just click OK to return to Task Wizard.
+Since there is no need to use exclude particular days, weekdays, or months, or limit the scheduling to a particular time period, the default options are already set to what is needed for daily Task execution.
+Just click OK to return to the Task Wizard.
 Click Next to go to the Actions tab.

 Get logon history